SG-LIUM/SGL-SpeechWeb-Demo/README.md

 Once `Play!` is installed just launch `play run` at the root of the project.
 When all the required libraries will have been downloaded, you should be able to access to the documentation of the API by accessing [http://localhost:9000](http://localhost:9000) in your browser.

+## Locale

+Your JVM use the C locale.
+To do this, before launching `play`, be sure to set you locale accordingly:

+    export LC_LANG=C

 ## LIUM_SpkDiarization